 Newcastle City Council Tree Protection

 On the Newcastle City Council website, the policies for conserving, preserving and protecting trees are clearly outlined.
-From the perspective of a developer, the most relevant policies would be in regards to conservation areas and Tree Preservation Orders (TPOs).
+From the perspective of a developer, the most relevant policies would be in regard to conservation areas and tree preservation orders (TPOs).
 If trees are situated in conservation areas or if they are under an existing TPO, they are protected by the council.
-As such, anyone that could disturb these trees as the result of a development project must first request planning consent from the council.
+As such, anyone who could disturb these trees as the result of a development project must first request planning consent from the council.

 The Arboricultural Assessment